 All of these remedial mistakes aside, I really like my quilt.
 Once washed, most of the mistakes barely show (unless I’m wearing my glasses).
 And now for the best part.
 I spent zero dollars making this quilt (unless you count the cost of QuiltCon and the classes).
 I was determined to use fabrics from my stash.
 I had a piece of batting that fit perfectly, and I used a piece of muslin-ish Kona fabric that I had on hand for my backing (see Rookie Mistake #1).

 Here’s the finished product in color and b & w.
 Do you notice the color value in the quilt?
 Can you see how understanding color value helped create the design (albeit, not a great design).

-Throughout this process I have come to realize that:
+Throughout this process of Understanding Color in Quilts, I have come to realize that: